mhahnFr/iSongs-RadioText/README.md

 ### The save title button
-If the user clicks on the button to save the currently shown title, the current song informations are saved temporary and a file containing these informations is written in the indicated directory.
-This task runs also in its own thread.
+If the user clicks on the button to save the currently shown title, the current song informations are saved temporary and a file containing these informations is written into the indicated directory.
+This task also runs in its own thread.
 The writing status is displayed in the title bar of the application window.
 This task is however run on the AWT-EventQueue.